Set Current Location

 There may be many Italian joints in the city, but few are as highly regarded as Bar Pitti.
 Its main draw is the delicious Tuscan food served on the summer terrace, by friendly staff.
 The seafood and other meats pair well with the delectable sorbets and wines available here.
 You might find celebrities hanging out here but the real stars are the people in the kitchen.
 Visit this place once and you're likely to become a regular.

-Located inside the Bowery Hotel, this little lounge is open to visitors as well as hotel guests.
-Situated in the East Village, the Lobby Bar has a classy ambiance, that is a reflection of its upscale clientele.
+Located inside the Bowery Hotel, this beautiful and tastefully decorated lounge is open to visitors as well as hotel guests.
+Situated in the East Village, the Lobby Bar has a classy ambiance and elegant decor.
 Persian rugs, Art Deco-style interiors, a working fireplace and beautiful chandeliers adorn this bar, making it look all the more luxurious.
-An attentive staff along with warm service come by default, along with the amazing range of specialty drinks and food options.
+An attentive staff along with warm service adds to its charm, as does the amazing range of specialty drinks and food options.

 Established in 1937, this tavern/restaurant was named after the brook that once flowed through Manhattan from the Collect Pond further north.
 Step inside and you are immediately transported to post-depression New York, albeit with a more updated menu.
 Black and white tiles coupled with dark, wood paneled walls draws in the crowd.
 Today, Minetta Tavern is run by Keith McNally, the man behind Pastis and Balthazar.
 The dinner menu is highlighted by the cuts of beef, such as the dry-aged côte de boeuf served for two and the bone-in New York strip.
 The menu is seasonal and ever-changing, although you can always have traditional favorites like steak frites and burgers.